MRI | Clinical Context | Mechanical Low Back Pain

 If your testing shows you’re sensitive to bending forward and your MRI shows a disc injury—that lines up.

-If extension lights you up and we see significant canal narrowing or signs the facet joints are being overloaded—that lines up.
+If extension lights you up and we see significant canal narrowing or signs the facet joints are being irritated—that lines up.

 If a sudden jolt of compression—like unknowingly stepping off a curb and landing stiff-legged—causes a sharp, boring pain in your back and we see evidence of an endplate injury—that lines up.